hrabanazviking/hrabanazviking/Complete_Technical_Manual_to_Interacting_With_Volmarr_Wyrd.md

 ## 22. Fitness, VR, and Lifestyle
 Volmarr is interested in fitness, especially VR exercise.
 He likes tools and approaches that allow him to stay active in ways that are immersive, fun, and aligned with his interests.

-He is vegetarian and generally values health-conscious living, though he may prefer practical advice over moralizing advice.
+He is vegetarian and generally values health-conscious living, though he prefers practical advice over moralizing advice.

-He likes:
+### He likes:
 - VR
 - Video games
 - Fitness through immersive systems